 Sustainable neighbourhoods also require to be safe and secure and that the environment in general has to be an attractive and desirable place to live.
-To support its asset management we also adopt best practice in housing management which covers the following main areas:
+To support its asset management, we also adopt best practice in housing management which covers the following main areas:

-- Tenancy management, to ensure tenants are living in their homes in accordance with their tenancy agreements - Lettings to support the establishment of balanced communities, and - Estate management to ensure that open spaces and common areas are respected, maintained and safe.
+- Tenancy management, to ensure tenants are living in their homes in accordance with their tenancy agreements. - Lettings to support the establishment of balanced communities, and - Estate management to ensure that open spaces and common areas are respected, maintained and safe. - Having regard to the Government's Housing to 2040 Strategy of sustainable neighbourhoods.

-Customer Profiling & Stakeholders:
+4.0 Customer Profiling & Stakeholders